PrimaMateria/blog/primamateria-blog/content/hive/index.md

 └── flake.nix
 ```

-At first, tell Hive about the new cell block we will be using.
-Update
+First, inform Hive about the new cell block that we will be using.
+Update the
-`cellblocks` in the `flake.nix` with `system` cell block of type `functions`.
+`cellblocks` in the `flake.nix` file with the `system` cell block of type
+`functions`.

 ```nix
 {